 What are your post-placement services?

 Let’s start with the birth mother: we provide weekly support groups and counseling for her for LIFE, if she wishes to accept them.
-We have a transitional home where she can choose to live while recovering from the physical and emotional toll of birth and adoption.
 We also continue to occasionally cover monetary needs within reason.
 Post-placement services for adoptive families include monthly support groups (local only), annual parenting seminars specifically focused on adoption, and a mentor who can continually help you navigate the open aspect of your adoption.
 We also provide a host home for out-of-state families while they wait on court approval to take the newborn back to their state.

 Are the medical expenses of the birth mother covered by the agency fee, or do the expenses “pass through” to the adoptive parents?